 One surprise about living in Italy is that although I’m so close, I’m still so far.
 Many products that I first met in Boston, Los Angeles, Berlin, or Sydney, are not available outside of their region of origin.
 One of the few cheeses I could find in Berlin that I liked was a Pecorino Canestrato, from Sicily.
 Cannot get that here in the North.
 I love pane guttiau from Sardinia, but can only find unoiled pane carasau here (and generally quite low quality and stale at that).

-Burrata, a speciality of Apulia in the South, having become an international fad, is easier to find in Berlin than Turin.
+Burrata, a specialty of Apulia in the South, having become an international fad, is easier to find in Berlin than Turin.

 Piemonte is famous for two things that are not on my favorites list: truffles and hazelnuts.
 Its most famous cheeses, Castelmagno and Robiola are not especially to my liking either.